vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 * [AWS](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.FastDDL.html)
     * [Old article using PT Schema Change on AWS](https://medium.com/@soomiq/altering-large-mysql-table-using-percona-toolkit-on-aws-aurora-acb6e57a33d4)
-* GCP should be 8.0 compatible and PT Schema Change should also be useable.
+* GCP should be 8.0 compatible and PT Schema Change should also be usable.
 * Azure should be
     * 8.0 compatible
     * Use [Ghost](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/performing-online-schema-changes-in-azure-database-for-mysql-by/ba-p/3075844)